-- 1. How did getting to know your students' assets and learning needs - a. support the affirmation and validation of the students' cultural and linguistic backgrounds? - b. allow students to access and engage with the literacy or mathematics content? - How effective was your instructional approach in supporting learning for the whole class/small learning group and for each of the 3 focus students to achieve the gradelevel content-specific learning goal(s)? - 3.
-How effective was your instructional approach in creating a language-rich environment and supporting learning for the English learners in your class/small learning group and Focus Student 1 (FS1) to achieve the ELD goal(s)? - 4.
-What specific in-the-moment instructional adaptations (accommodations and/or modifications) for the whole class/small learning group and the 3 focus students did you incorporate to support them to achieve the learning goals?
-Why did you make these specific adaptations (accommodations and/or modifications)? - 5.
-How effective was your collaboration with and/or facilitation of instructional support personnel in assisting students in meeting the grade-level learning goal(s) and ELD goal(s) of the lesson?
+- 1. How did getting to know your students' assets and learning needs - a. support the affirmation and validation of the students' cultural and linguistic backgrounds? - b. allow students to access and engage with the content? - 2.
+How effective was your instructional approach in supporting learning for the whole class and for each of the 3 focus students to achieve the content-specific learning goal(s)? - 3.
+How effective was your instructional approach in supporting learning for the English learners in your class and Focus Student 1 (FS1) to achieve the ELD goal(s)? - 4.
+In this lesson, did you need to incorporate specific in-the-moment instructional adaptations (accommodations and/or modifications) for the whole class and the 3 focus students to support them to achieve the learning goals?
+Why or why not?

-Be sure to cite evidence from your submission from Step 1 and/or Step 2 (e.g., narrative, lesson plan, lesson plan rationale, video clips, annotations) for each prompt response.
+You must cite evidence from your submission from Step 1 and/or Step 2 (e.g., narrative, lesson plan, lesson plan rationale, video clips, annotations) for each of the prompt responses.